 In Japan and Japanese media, there exists a subculture known as ''Gyaru'', or "Gal" culture.
 This subculture often involves the emulation and use of popular Western fashion trends, tanned skin, blonde hair, and excessive use of makeup.
 Gyaru culture is split into three subcultures: Kogal, Ganguro, and Yanmanba.
 Gyaru adherents are almost Always Female, but there do exist rare male variants, who are referred to as Gyaru-oh.
-The cultures originated in the 1970s, and gained popularity in the early 2000s.
+Initially created from the rebellious attitudes embraced by Japanese Delinquents, the cultures originated in the 1970s, and gained popularity in the early 2000s.
 The Gyaru style actually has a huge influence on Japanese fashion trends.

 - Kogal girls are often identified by wearing school uniforms along with super short skirts, loose socks, and sometimes platform shoes.
 It's not uncommon to see them have dyed hair either.
 The Harajuku and Shibuya districts of Tokyo serve as centers for Kogal culture.
 Committed kogal girls will wear short skirts all year-round, even in the winter and rainy seasons.